janaagaard75/desert-walk-solitaire/README.md

 - Fix screen orientation after showing the confirm dialog.
 - Find a better icon for starting over the game.
-- The start over button is always clickable.
-It should also be highlighted when the game is in game over mode.
-So that icon needs two states of highlight.
 - Remember the game state when the app is restarted.
 - Remove the text from the 'confirm restart dialog', so that the game only contains icons.
 - Publish on iOS.